sopra-fs22-group-15/cozycave-server/README.md

 # License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+The project license can be seen in the [LICENSE.md](LICENSE.md) file.
+The logo is copyrighted by Pascal Kanzinger.